 Our role at RACS is to assist Yousef in applying for the family he left behind to join him here in Australia.
 He didn’t have the money at the time to send his family with Layla and her mother and so they waited, hoping Yousef would find another way.

-What we learn at RACS every day is that for every Abdul, Murtaza, Layla and Yousef, there are hundreds of people still in detention, detained offshore and in the community, not to mention the thousands of family members they have all left behind.
+What we learn at RACS every day is that for every Abdul, Layla and Yousef, there are hundreds of people still in detention, detained offshore and in the community, with thousands of family members they have had to leave behind.

 Our role at RACS is to listen, discover, assist, advocate and serve some of the most vulnerable, yet courageous people in the world.
 For people seeking safety in Australia, RACS is the difference between staying and going.